 - Gargle with hot water + salt/vinegar

-- Take steam of hot water with crushed ginger, turmeric, and ajwain seeds or ajowan caraway.
+- Take steam of hot water with crushed ginger, turmeric, and carom seeds also called ajwain or ajowan caraway.

 - Drink warm milk with a pinch of turmeric in it either in powder form or boil the milk with crushed raw turmeric